How to Tour London: A Comprehensive Guide for Beginners

 2.2 Museums and Galleries

-If you have an interest in art, history, or science, London is a treasure trove of world-class museums and galleries.
+When it comes to interest in art, history or science, London is a trove of world-class museums and galleries.
 Some popular options include:

 - The British Museum